SilvaScience/colberto/README.md

 ## Naming Conventions
 In this project, we follow standard Python naming conventions to ensure that our code is readable and consistent.
 Below are the guidelines for naming functions and classes:
+## Folder structure

+- `/dependencies` : Put conda dependencies list here
+- `/src` : This is where the code goes and is further divided into subcategories -- `/src/drivers` : Let's put all the driver modules in here e.g. SLM.py or Streising.py etc...
+-- `/src/gui`: Code related to the graphical user interface -- `/src/compute`: Code that perform internal various computations such as fitting, computing quantitie etc...
+-- `/src/io` : Code related to loading and saving various types of data or calibrations
+- `/samples` : Code showing how to use the different modules using `import modulename.` Keep same subdirectory structure as /src

 ### Classes
 Classes are named using the CamelCase convention.
 This means that each word within the class name starts with a capital letter and there are no underscores between words.
 This helps in distinguishing class names from function and variable names.